OSHA and Construction Workers' Right to a Safe Workplace

 Discussing your case with an experienced contruction injury attorney is your next step, and the best way to evaluate your potential claim.
 In light of complex liability issues, the legal deadlines for filing causes of action for injury (especially for injuries suffered at city-owned construction sites), and the need to conduct a thorough site investigation as soon after the injury as possible, it is wise to meet with an attorney sooner rather than later.
-You can even have the facts of your claim get an initial review by a qualified attorney free of charge.
+You can even have the facts of your claim get an initial review by a qualified attorney.